tilmann/tilmann/README.md

 ## :speech_balloon: Communication
 * "Strong opinions, loosely held" - I will have an opinion, but I try to listen and learn and if I was wrong I am happy to change my opinion.
 * I tend to be loud and outspoken.
 Sometimes I need help to make sure everyone is heard.
+* Don't be to serious.
+We are here to be happy.
+I use irony a lot to highlight that this world takes itself often too serious.

 ## :building_construction: Way of working
 * Everything we do affects so many others things.
 Changes will always affect a lot of systems.
 Our goal should always include to improve whole systems and not local maxima.